An interview with Charlotte Gainsbourg

 Charlotte Gainsbourg is known internationally for her fearless performances in Lars von Trier’s movies – she won Cannes best actress award for her performance in Antichrist.
 The actor, singer and now documentary-maker has lived in the limelight from a very young age and, for many French natives, she is a bit of a national treasure.
-She is also, of course, the daughter of an iconic couple, songwriter Serge Gainsbourg and Jane Birkin, whose love story transfixed France in the 1970s.
+She is also, of course, the daughter of an iconic couple, songwriter Serge Gainsbourg and 'it girl' extraordinaire Jane Birkin, whose love story transfixed France in the 1970s.

 We meet in a quiet room next to the beautiful French Institute library.
 Gainsbourg is a Saint Laurent brand ambassador, and today she's wearing a blazer and brown velvet trousers by the fashion house, very little make-up and no jewellery.
 With her dark tousled hair and willowy silhouette, she is the ultimate symbol of understated Parisian beauty and elegance.
 No less striking are the gentleness of her mannerisms and her inner humility.